Node.js TCP/IP Networking: OS Sockets & Ports

 });

-server.address() reports the listening bind address. socket.localAddress on each accepted socket reports the concrete local address for that connection.
+server.listen(3000, '0.0.0.0');server.address() reports the listening bind address. socket.localAddress on each accepted socket reports the local address used for that connection.
 Use the accepted socket when you need to know which interface address the client reached.

 localhost is a local hostname that resolves to one or more addresses.
-It usually resolves through host files and resolver policy, and it may produce IPv6 and IPv4 answers.
+It usually resolves through host files and resolver policy, and it may produce both IPv6 and IPv4 answers.
 If your server binds only to 127.0.0.1 and your client tries localhost, the client may try ::1 first and fail before trying IPv4, depending on lookup behavior and client policy.
-That belongs to the next subchapter, but the bind-side fix is already visible: match the address family you intend to use, or bind in a way that supports both families under your platform policy.
+The next chapter covers that lookup behavior.
+The bind-side lesson is already visible - match the address family you intend to use, or bind in a way that supports both families under your platform policy.

 Ephemeral port exhaustion is another local-state bug.
 It appears when a process or test suite creates outbound connections faster than the OS can recycle local ports.
-The remote service can be healthy.
-The local machine can be the limiting side.
-Symptoms vary by OS and timing, but the root is the same: the local endpoint tuple needs a unique ephemeral port, and the kernel socket table still has too much active or recently closed state.
+The remote service can be healthy while the local machine is out of usable endpoint combinations.
+Symptoms vary by OS and timing, but the root cause is the same - the local endpoint tuple needs a unique ephemeral port, and the kernel socket table still has too much active or recently closed state.

 Tests that bind servers to port 0 avoid fixed listen-port conflicts, but they can still create many outbound client sockets.
-Closing the server is not the same as draining all client connections.
-A test that starts and tears down hundreds of local TCP connections should close accepted sockets, await close events, and avoid assuming a port becomes reusable the instant JavaScript drops a reference.
+Closing the server does not automatically drain every client connection.
+A test that starts and tears down hundreds of local TCP connections should close accepted sockets, wait for close events, and avoid assuming a port becomes reusable the instant JavaScript drops a reference.

-Containers add address scope issues.
+Containers add address-scope problems.
 A service inside a container bound to 127.0.0.1 listens inside that container's namespace.
-Publishing a port through a container runtime cannot make a loopback-only service inside the container listen on every container interface unless the runtime or proxy creates a separate forwarding path.
+Publishing a port through a container runtime does not automatically make a loopback-only service listen on every container interface unless the runtime or proxy creates a forwarding path.
 Binding to 0.0.0.0 inside the container exposes the service on the container's IPv4 interfaces, then host publishing rules decide what reaches it from outside.

 Packet size bugs rarely announce themselves as MTU bugs.
 They look like partial progress.
 Small payloads succeed.
 Larger payloads hang or reset.
-TLS and HTTP can make the symptom look higher-level, but the underlying path may be a link MTU or fragmentation issue.
-Keep MTU in the candidate set when size boundaries are suspicious, especially across tunnels.
+TLS and HTTP can make the symptom look higher-level, but the lower path may involve link MTU or fragmentation behavior.
+Keep MTU in the candidate set when payload size lines up with the failure, especially across tunnels.

 Three Paths From the Same Code

-The same Node call can take three different host paths depending on the destination address.
+The same Node call can take several host paths depending on the destination address.

 import net from 'node:net';